-A contribution received in excess of the applicable contribution limit cannot be used by a committee and must be returned to the contributor either: (1) within 14 days of receipt before deposit so long as the committee did not make use of the contribution prior to returning it, or (2) within 14 days of receipt even after deposit, so long as there was no actual knowledge the contribution was over the limit when deposited and the committee did not make use of the contribution prior to returning it.
+A contribution received in excess of the applicable contribution limit must be returned to the contributor either: (1) within 14 days of receipt before deposit so long as the committee did not make use of the contribution prior to returning it, or (2) within 14 days of receipt even after deposit, so long as there was no actual knowledge the contribution was over the limit when deposited and the committee did not make use of the contribution prior to returning it.
 If the contribution is returned after deposit it must be reported.
+A contribution must be reported even if not deposited if it is not returned to the contributor by the close of the reporting period.